Apply to vetted scholarship programs in one clickAdvertiser disclosure

 However, before you take that first test, we recommend feeling totally prepared (don’t rush into it).
 To do this, try to take a practice exam (or a few!).
 Once you receive a score that is near your ideal or “goal” score, it may be time to take your first real test and see how you do!

 All in all, just make sure you’re feeling prepared and confident before you go in to take your exam.
-Make sure you’re comfortable with the test content as well as the exam procedures, and be sure to get some rest and eat a nutritious breakfast before your exam!
+Make sure you’re comfortable with the test content as well as the exam procedures, know how to get to your testing location, and be sure to get some rest and eat a nutritious breakfast before your exam!

 Consider Your PSAT or PreACT Experience

 On the topic of being prepared for your exam, your PSAT or PreACT scores are something to think about when choosing an exam date.
 These scores are great ways to measure your readiness for the full SAT or ACT.

 If you’ve recently taken the PSAT or PreACT and received a score in your ideal range, consider signing up for the next available exam date.
 This way, you can make the most of test-taking skills and memory while everything’s still fresh in your mind.

 If you do well on this first (real) exam, then you’re done with your exams (yay!) and can start focusing on finishing the rest of your application components.
 If you don’t score within your desired range, however, you should still have plenty of time to re-test until you get the score you want.
 Good luck!